10 Reasons and Fixes to Loud PC Fans When Idle

 Important: Before cleaning out your computer, please wear safety glasses and a mask.

-The trick is to grab your screwdriver, open the PC, and clean the dust with an electric or air duster, depending on the amount of accumulated dust.
+The trick is to grab your screwdriver, open the PC, and clean the dust with an electric or air duster, depending on the accumulated dust.

 However, you should clean the filters frequently and replace them if they fall apart.
 Also, consider ear protection since this duster is quite loud.
 Alternatively, you can install filters on your intake fans to prevent dust buildup in your PC in the future.